LukeShortCloud/rootpages/markdown/c_and_c++.md

 ## Data Types - Arrays

-Arrays can be used to store multiple values for a certian type of data.
+Arrays can be used to store multiple values for a certain type of data.
 It is similar to defining a variable, except the number of elements (the size) of the array needs to explicitly be defined.
 For more dynamic arrays, use vectors instead.

 Syntax: